blueanvil/kerch/README.md

-# kerch
+# Kerch
-An (opinionated) set of Kotlin utilities for ElasticSearch
+Kerch is an (opinionated) set of Kotlin utilities for ElasticSearch.

 Highlights:
 * Everything in ES is an `ElasticsearchDocument`, has and `id` and a `version`